BieremaBoyzProgramming/bbpPairings/README.txt

 Let n denote the largest player ID in a given tournament and r the number of rounds already played.
 For simplicity, assume r is O(n).

-This program is believed to achieve a theoretic runtime that is O(n^3) for pairing a single round using the Burstein system.
+This program is believed to achieve a theoretical runtime that is O(n^3) for pairing a single round using the Burstein system.

 For the Dutch system, pairing a round is believed to take time